 This is especially important if you have pets: Make sure your house doesn’t smell.
 Lingering odors can make the whole home feel unclean, dingy, and unwelcoming.
 Wash any linens that might hold onto an unpleasant scent, and wash any surface where pets may have left their mark.
 Light a candle, bake a tray of cookies – do whatever you feel is necessary to make sure your house smells homey, not stinky.

 When staging your home, the goal is to make the most of what you have so that visitors can see its potential.
-While you may love certain things about a house, a stranger may have different needs for their living space – so be ready to re-style your home into a blank canvas for a buyer’s imagination.
+While you may love certain things about a house, a stranger may have different needs for their living space – so be ready to re-style your home into a blank canvas for a buyer’s imagination when you are staging a house to sell.
 Your real estate agent can provide expert guidance and advice on how to stage your house to sell, and provide you with the best tips for selling your house, so rely on their wisdom!